 CREDITS: Morning Glory Pool postcard by Detroit Publishing Co.; Silex Spring photo by Bruno Giletti; Diadem Spring and Mushroom Pool photos by Janet Chapple; Surprise Pool photo by Leslie Kilduff.

-IN THE GUIDEBOOK: Beauty Pool’s amazing exchange of function with neighboring Chromatic Pool is explained on page 92 of Yellowstone Treasures, fourth edition.
-See pages 59–63 for the Firehole Lake Drive.
+IN THE GUIDEBOOK: Beauty Pool’s amazing exchange of function with neighboring Chromatic Pool is explained on page 92 of Yellowstone Treasures, fifth edition.
+See pages 58–63 for the Firehole Lake Drive.